macformula/racecar/docs/docs/tutorials/ssh-signing.md

 ssh -T git@github.com
 ```

+???
+Failure "Windows: `ssh` not recognized"

+    Older versions of Windows do not include SSH so it must be installed separately.

+    1. Open the __Settings__ app.
+Go to __System__ then __Optional Features__.
+    2. Click __Add a feature__ and search for "OpenSSH."
+    3. Install the feature.
+Restart your computer.
+    4. Add the OpenSSH directory to your PATH.

+        The default location is `C:\Windows\System32\OpenSSH`

+    Open a new terminal.
+You should be able to execute `ssh`.

 Type "yes" when it asks if you want to continue connecting.
 You should see a message like "Hi username!
 You've successfully authenticated, but GitHub does not provide shell access."